 We further partition the blocks into two groups: odd-numbered blocks and even-numbered blocks.
-For notational simplicity, let $\mc{T}^{(0)}_k$ denote the indices of elements in the $k$-th odd block, and $\mc{T}^{(0)}$ be the set of indices of all elements contained in odd-numbered blocks.
-Similarly, let $\mc{T}^{(1)}_k$ be indices of elements in the $k$-th even block, and $\mc{T}^{(1)}$ be set of the indices of all elements in even-numbered blocks.
-Specifically:
+For notational simplicity, let $\mc{T}^{(0)}_k$ denote the indices of elements in the $k$-th odd block, and $\mc{T}^{(0)}$ denote the set of indices corresponding to the elements contained in odd-numbered blocks.
+Similarly, let $\mc{T}^{(1)}_k$ denote the set of indices of elements in the $k$-th even block, and $\mc{T}^{(1)}$ denote the set of the indices of all elements in even-numbered blocks.
+Specifically,

-The corresponding partition of $X_i$ can be written as:
+The corresponding partition of $X_i$ can be written as

 where for each $1\leq k \leq \mu_{NT}$,